-Aging, Sleep Disorders, and the Body Clock
+Aging, Sleep Disturbance, and the Body Clock

 As people age the internal body clock that coordinates human physiology with the 24-hour day weakens.
 Older people tend to get tired earlier and wake up earlier.
 Sleep problems which commonly trouble the elderly aren't just an annoyance.
 Lack of sleep can impair memory, disrupt metabolism, and perhaps even hasten death.
 Refs.